kevinbeatson/kevinbeatson.github.io/_posts/2018-12-28-Whiteboards.md

 - If the ED Coding has been completed
 - Total time in ED and the projected breach time

-Most of the data items have pop up tooltips/more detail.
+Most of the data items have pop up tooltips or drill downs to show more detail.
 All the data is held in the main ED/PAS system and queried directly.
+Users can authenticate using their normal network logon and perform limited updates - for example recording times or creating or acknowledging tasks

 _more to follow_